afeld/python-public-policy/final_project/peer_grading.md

 {% else -%}
 1. Go to [`Content`](https://brightspace.nyu.edu/d2l/le/lessons/297088), then `Final Project`.
 You should see an embedded TurnItIn/PeerMark dashboard.
 1. Follow [these instructions](https://help.turnitin.com/feedback-studio/d2l/LTI13/student/peermark/writing-a-peer-review.htm).
+   - Some students have reported issues when using Safari.
+If you're unable to access, try a different browser.
 {%- endif %}
 1. Check against [the analysis requirements](../final_project.md#analysis-requirements), factoring in the applicable [general assignment scoring](../syllabus.md#assignment-scoring).
 1. Explain what points are being deducted for what.